 In honour of International Women’s Day on 8 March, some of SA’s most famous faces pledged to become better men, and we at Men’s Health stood right behind them.
-Six months later and with gender-based violence at critically high rates, #TheBetterManProject is more important now than ever.
+Months later and with gender-based violence at critically high rates, #TheBetterManProject is more important now than ever.

 Our goals?
 To be honest, to start talking about where we’re getting it wrong, and to be willing to change.
 We have to take a long, hard look at what men do, and start taking some responsibility – for ourselves, and for others.

 “As men, generally, we tend to be painted with the same brush; and more often than not, a lot of men will push back – as opposed to thinking about ‘How am I complicit?’ or ‘Can I make a difference?’.
 It’s all good to defend ourselves; but just because we’re not necessarily involved, it doesn’t necessarily mean that you’re not complicit in one way or another,” explains DJ Fresh.

 We’ve all seen the #MeToo campaign; and with so many women coming forward to share their experiences of sexual assault, abuse or violence, it’s more important than ever not to blame the victim.
 “I watched the R Kelly documentary, and I hate him, despise him,” says Siv Ngesi, South African actor, comedian, TV presenter, and the brains behind The Better Man Project.

 “But there was a piece of me that was going, ‘Why the fuck were they there?
 Why was a 14-year-old there with a grown man?’
 And then I had to call myself out, and go, ‘No!
 You’re blaming the victim.’

 “And that’s part of the problem.
 Even when I’m alone, I have to call myself out on that part.
 I think sometimes it creeps out… and it’s about making sure that we don’t blame the victim; that we don’t ask, ‘Why was she there?’, because she can be where the fuck she wants to be.”